Rochester Probate Attorneys

 The letters testamentary is the document that grants the executor the ability to administer the estate.
 The executor must take care of the inventory, taxes, paying debt, appraisals as well distributing as the will describes.

-The experienced Rochester Probate Lawyers at Friedman & Ranzenhofer provide exceptional service to residents of Rochester.
-If you or a loved one needs to contest a will or litigate an estate, contact our dedicated Rochester Probate Lawyers to guide you through the process.
+The experienced Rochester probate attorneys at Friedman & Ranzenhofer provide exceptional service to residents of Rochester.
+If you or a loved one needs to contest a will or litigate an estate, contact us today for a free consultation.